excid3/stimulus-slimselect/README.md

 ## Basic Usage

-First, you'll want to initialize StimulusJS and then you can import all the TailwindCSS components.
+First, you'll want to initialize StimulusJS and then you can import the Stimulus component.

 ```javascript
 // Start StimulusJS